zaboople/essay/Software/OOP.md

 ## Vanilla

 We'll start with a language I call "vanilla", which is just an ordinary trifling language that has functions, character strings, integers, floating point numbers, and structs.
-We'll give it a compiler and reasonably strict types, so you can't just throw "var" or "def" on everything and expect the world to put up with you.
-We'll give implicit pointers like Java, for simplicity.
-Vanilla is pretty much what any old fogey would expect of a *non*-OOP language, but we'll slowly upgrade it to minimalist but sufficient OOP.
+We'll give it a compiler and reasonably strict types, so you can't just throw "var" or "def" on everything and expect the world to put up with you; and implicit pointers for simplicity.
+Vanilla is pretty much what any old fogey would expect of a *non*-OOP language, but we'll slowly upgrade it to minimalist but sufficient OOP capability.

 ## Private